thecarpetjasp/Artificial-Intelligence-Number-Recognition-Neural-Network/README.md

-# Artificial Intelligence Neural Network Model
+# Artificial Intelligence Neural Network Model for Number Recognition
-## Number Recognition
+## About

 This is a neural network created from scratch by TheCarpetJasp.